fbehrens/sublime_ExternalREPL/readme.md

-# Extern REPL
+# External REPL
-Sublime 3 Plugin to send code to active tab Console Window
+Sublime 3 Plugin to send lines of code to any REPL running in exteral Konsole

 ## why
 - Works on all platforms